app-muon/AndroidTaskFreeApp/readme.md

 # Task app for Android

 This is a minimal to-do list app for Android 15+.
-No data is shared.
+No data is shared with the app developer or any advertisers.
 All local.

 ## CLI commands to test backup